-Founded 49 seasons ago, the South Carolina Philharmonic has become one of the leading orchestras in the Southeast.
+Founded more than 50 seasons ago, the South Carolina Philharmonic has become one of the leading orchestras in the Southeast.

-(Please note: links to a musician's web site will open a new browser window and take you to sites away from scphilharmonic.com.
-The SCP is not responsible for content on web sites we do not control.)
+(Please note: links to a musician's web site will open a new browser window and take you to sites away from SCPhilharmonic.com.
+The S.C.
+Phil is not responsible for content on web sites we do not control.)

 Good enough to join this talented group of professionals?
 Visit our Musicians Only page for information on openings and auditions.

 See the S.C.
 Phil in action.